visa23/NewbieTraining/README.md

 "baab" = Empty String

 Problem Explanation:
-The sequence of operations performed to reduce the given string.

 Let us take the first sample input and observe the sequence to reduce the string,

 aaabccddd --> abccddd --> abddd --> abd